The radiation field on product cones: Pseudodifferential operators

 \subsection{The homogeneous $\bl$-calculus}

-We now briefly describe the spaces $\Psib^{m}$, $\Psibinf^{m}$, and $\Psib^{m,\ell}$ of $\bl$-pseudodifferential operators on $M$.
-Rather than provide detailed definitions and proofs, we instead provide a list of their properties and refer the reader to Melrose's unpublished book~\cite{Melrose:MWC} and Vasy's paper~\cite{Vasy:corners} for details.
+We now briefly describe the spaces $\Psib^{m}$, $\Psibinf^{m}$, and $\Psib^{m,\ell}$ of $\bl$-pseudodifferential operators on the bulk spacetime $M$.
+Rather than provide detailed definitions and proofs, we instead provide a list of their properties and refer the reader to Melrose's unpublished book~\cite{Melrose:MWC} and Vasy's paper~\cite{Vasy08} for details.

 Our discussion in this section is specialized to a neighborhood of $\mf \cap \cf$ (region III) in $M$; the relevant results in region I can be quoted, while the results in region II can be recovered by assuming that $x$ is bounded away from $0$.